emilydong001/DH110/README.md

 In an attempt to satisfy the requirements of Vincent and Taylor, I ideated on a couple ideas that would address users' pain points by:
 * Reorganizing and/or implementing features to make it easier find health information
 * Utilizing a consistent design system to showcase Mayo Clinic as a professional brand
-* Using graphics that produce a feeling of trustworthiness and personalization
+* Using graphics and other features to produce a feeling of trustworthiness and personalization
 * Directing them to a currently overlooked site (Mayo Clinic Connect) where they can communicate with other patients and caregivers

 Some key features I ended up incorporating in my low-fidelity prototype (built using Whimsical) include: